NaderNasr/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by me for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Me](https://github.com/NaderNasr) for the [Lighthouse Labs Web Development Bootcamp.](https://www.lighthouselabs.ca/)